MariaRukat/countries_of_the_world/README.md

 ## Features

-  * Search country by the name - you can see it on the map and get basic information
+  * Searching country by the name - you can see it on the map and aquire basic information
-  * Search countries by region _(e.g. Africa, Oceania)_ or by official langugage _(e.g. English, Arabic)_
+  * Searching countries by region _(e.g. Africa, Oceania)_ or by official langugage _(e.g. English, Arabic)_
-  * Check your knowledge of world map with the game
+  * Checking your knowledge of world map with a game

+## To-do
+  * Add a real-time suggestions into a searching tool
+  * Add Responsive Web Design